cataseven/Google-Map-Card/README.md

 > 💡 Earthquakes appear wherever they occur, so a home-zoomed map usually shows none — **zoom out** to a regional/global view to see the circles.

 ### 🌡️ Weather On Your Markers (Open-Meteo) — per entity
-Temperature and conditions right on a marker, plus a 3-day forecast in its popup — from Open-Meteo, which needs **no API key**.
+Temperature and conditions right on a marker, plus a today + tomorrow forecast in its popup — from Open-Meteo, which needs **no API key**.
 Enabled **per entity** (in the entity's Marker settings), so you choose which people/trackers show weather.
 ```yaml
 entities:
   - entity: person.alice